Tap by Wattpad — A new way to experience interactive stories

 Tap is a new way to consume stories through short text messages told line by line as you tap.
-I had the opportunity of leading design in launching a new product that combines gripping suspense and unique storytelling to create immersive, interactive stories for people to enjoy.
+I had the opportunity of leading design in launching a new app that combines gripping suspense and unique storytelling to create immersive, interactive stories for people to enjoy.

-I helped to define the product roadmap through extensive user research insights to uncover user behaviour habits and motivations in how people consume entertainment.
+I helped define the product roadmap through user research studies to help uncover user behaviour and motivations in how people consume entertainment.
 Testing and prototyping with users to further iterate and learn, and then translating these insights into usable, meaningful and delightful experiences.
 I also led visual design efforts in creating consistent and scalable patterns across the app.

-From concept to launch in under 4 weeks, our rapid iteration allowed the team to work in an agile environment while continuing to gather insights and iterate with the product out in the wild.
+From concept to public launch in 4 weeks, our rapid iterative process allowed the team to work in an agile environment while continuing to gather insights and iterate with the product out in the wild.

 Through our research, we found the was an opportunity to better understand how people consume entertainment.
-Our community of over 60 million active users on Wattpad already shared a love for reading long-form fiction, so how might we enable people who enjoy reading stories in a more captivating, interactive and gripping way?
+Our community of over 60 million active users on Wattpad already shared a love for reading long-form fiction, so how might we enable people who enjoy reading stories in a more captivating and interactive way?

 The product team and I used an iterative dual-track agile process that allowed us to conduct research to validate user problems while continually feeding insights and solutions into a delivery and learning backlog to release on a weekly cadence.